niwinz/django-jinja/docs/index.rst

 Release v\ |version|.

-django-jinja is a :ref:`BSD LIcensed`, simple and nonobstructive jinja2 integration with Django.
+django-jinja is a :ref:`BSD Licensed`, simple and nonobstructive jinja2 integration with Django.

 Introduction
 ------------